algorand-coding-challenges/challenge-1/challenge-1/README.md

 ```bash
 algokit bootstrap all
 ```
-2. Create a `.env` file inside of `challenge-1` folder and copy paste the contents inside of `.env.template` file.
+This command will install all dependecies and also generate a `.env` file for you.
 3. Open Docker Desktop and launch Algorand localnet with `algokit localnet start`.
 4. Run `npm start` in your terminal to run the `index.ts` file and see the error message.
 5. Go to `index.ts` file and fix the code to make it work.
-6. Run `npm start` in your terminal to run the `index.ts` file.
+6. Run `npm run start` in your terminal to run the `index.ts` file.
 If you see: `Payment of 1000000 microAlgos was sent to [receiver's address]` in the console, you successfully fixed the bug! 👏

 ### 2. How to Submit Your Answer